 Specifically, they will consider things like:

 But there may be situations where it is not in the child’s best interest to keep that current living situation.
-At times like these, it is vitally important to have a New York family law attorney to ensure that all critical information comes to light and that the child’s best interests are truly served.
-Call the Law Office of Ryan Besinque to speak with a top rated family law attorney about your child custody case, we are here to help (929) 251-4477.
+At times like these, it is vitally important to have New York attorneys for child custody ensure that all critical information comes to light in a New York child custody case.
+Contact the Law Office of Ryan Besinque to speak with a top-rated family law attorney about your child custody case, we are here to help at (929) 251-4477.

 Child custody is broken down into two specific types: physical and legal custody.

-Is where parents share the physical or legal custody of their children.
-When parents share physical custody, a schedule will determine which parent the children will live with at given times.
-In most cases, joint physical custody allows both parents the benefit of significant involvement in their children’s lives.
+This is where parents share the physical or legal custody of their child.
+When parents share physical custody, a schedule will determine which parent the child will live with at given times.
+In most cases, joint physical custody allows both parents the benefit of significant involvement in their child’s lives.

-There are many variations of custody arrangements.
+There are many variations of child custody arrangements.
 The terms of any child custody and parenting time set out in the child custody agreement will be legally binding for both parents.
-In most cases, it is imperative that child custody is served when both parents can cooperatively co-parent their children mutually and fairly but if this is not possible, a custody arrangement will be ordered by the court and both parents are then bound by its terms.
-Check bellow the meaning of this terms:
+In most cases, it is imperative that child custody is served when both parents can cooperatively co-parent their child or children mutually and fairly but if this is not possible, a custody arrangement will be ordered by the court and both parents are then bound by its terms.
+Check below the meaning of these terms:

-While every family’s circumstances are different, joint custody arrangements are usually most advantageous for the wellbeing of children.
-In the best of scenarios, joint custody minimizes parental conflict and competition and requires co-parents to find ways to work together for the benefit of the children.
+While every family’s circumstances are different, joint custody arrangements are usually most advantageous for the well-being of a child.
+In the best of scenarios, joint custody minimizes parental conflict and competition and requires co-parents to find ways to work together for the benefit of the child.

-When neither parent can find common ground in custodial decisions, it would help to have an experienced child custody attorney or mediator to assist in negotiations in your case toward a mutual resolution.
-Remember, a court will always hold a child’s best interest in mind when making a custodial decision.
-Contact the Law Office of Ryan Besinque to speak with a family law attorney today (929) 251-4477.
+When neither parent can find common ground in custodial decisions, it would help to have an experienced New York custody attorney or a New York mediator to assist in negotiations in your case toward a mutual resolution.
+Remember, a court will always hold a child’s best interest in mind when making a decision about child custody.
+Contact the Law Office of Ryan Besinque to speak with a New York family law attorney today (929) 251-4477.

 One parent will still be obligated to pay child support, even in joint custody arrangements.
 In most cases, the primary custodial parent will be entitled to child support from the non-primary parent.
 If the couple split their time evenly, then the parent with the higher income will typically be considered the non-primary parent and be responsible for child support.